E.H. Schwab (EHS) is Pennsylvania's largest privately held manufacturing business specializing in precision metal spinning and forming.

 We are dedicated to providing our customers with the lowest cost, highest quality parts.
-We have strong technical knowledge, state-of-the-art equipment, and skilled craftsman that provide the foundation for these efforts.
-Our design expertise often results in lower cost parts for our customers.
-That's why our customer retention rates are high.
+We have strong technical knowledge, state-of-the-art equipment, and skilled craftsmen that provide the foundation for these efforts.
+Our design expertise often results in lower cost parts for our customers, which is why our customer retention rates are high.

 Quality is ingrained in our culture.
 We’re committed to getting it right the first time.
 Consequently, our average returns are less than 1/10th of 1%.

 We welcome the opportunity to earn your business.

 At E.H.
 Schwab, we’re as malleable as the metals we’ve worked with.
 We’ve provided parts across a wide range of industries, including Steel, Oil & Gas, Nuclear Power, Defense, Power Transmission, HVAC, Transportation, and Agricultural and Medical, just to name a few.
 Each industry has provided us with a unique set of challenges, which has resulted in our ability to handle the most difficult designs and stringent specifications regardless of the industry.

 When it comes to bringing your idea to life, let our design history speak for itself.
 We’ve manufactured many thousands of different designs in broad range of materials.
 Please visit our Product Photo Gallery to view a small sampling of these products.